Momofuku (restaurants): Restaurants

 Momofuku Noodle Bar was the first Momofuku restaurant; it opened in August 2004.
 It serves ramen, seasonal dishes, and a variety of buns.

 Since opening in 2006, Momofuku Ssäm Bar has been listed as one of The World's 50 Best Restaurants for 2009, 2010, 2011, 2012.
 Weekday lunches feature an all-rotisserie duck menu.
-Booker and Dax (the bar at Ssäm) is open late serving drinks made with new techniques and technologies.
+Booker and Dax (the bar at Ssäm) is open late serving drinks.

-Momofuku Ko opened in March 2008.
-At Momofuku Ko (ko means "child of"), guests sit along a kitchen counter and are served by the cooks.
-Dinner is a set tasting menu devised by the chef, Sean Gray, and his aides-de-cuisine.
-It is usually about 10 courses long; at lunch the menu stretches out to 16 courses.
-Since opening in 2008, Momofuku Ko has earned two Michelin stars, which it has retained for eleven years.
-Ko is No. 70 on the San Pellegrino World's Best Restaurants list.
+Momofuku Ko operated from March 2008 until November 2023.
+At Momofuku Ko (ko means "child of"), guests sat along a kitchen counter and were served by the cooks.
+Dinner was a set tasting menu devised by the chef, Sean Gray, and his aides-de-cuisine.
+It was usually about 10 courses long; at lunch the menu stretched out to 16 courses.
+Momofuku Ko has earned two Michelin stars in its first year, which it retained until it closed in 2023.
+In 2010, Ko was number 70 on the San Pellegrino World's Best Restaurants list.
+The closure of Momofuku Ko was announced in October 2023, with its last day in operation on November 4, 2023.

-Má Pêche ("mother peach") is in Midtown Manhattan in the Chambers Hotel.
+Ma Pêche ("mother peach") is in Midtown Manhattan in the Chambers Hotel.
 Má Pêche opened in 2010 with co-owner and executive chef, Tien Ho, with Chef Paul Carmichael taking the reins in October 2011.
 This change prompted a shift in Má Pêche's cuisine from French-Vietnamese to American.
 Má Pêche includes a midtown outpost of Christina Tosi's bakery, Momofuku Milk Bar.

 Fuku is a casual chicken concept by Momofuku.
 Originally started as a fried chicken sandwich joint, Fuku has since grown to serve various chicken and seasonal offerings, along with beer, slushies, and more.
 Fuku has locations in the East Village, Wall St, Madison Square Garden, Citi Field, T-Mobile Park in Seattle, and the Seaport in South Boston.

 Seiōbo is Momofuku's first restaurant outside of New York City.
 In Sydney, it opened at The Star Casino in late October 2011.
 "Seiōbo" (西王母) is the Japanese pronunciation for the traditional Chinese "goddess of the West", who is known in mythical stories, such as Journey to the West, as owning the celestial peach orchards.
 Momofuku Seiōbo has two hats from The Sydney Morning Herald Good Food Guide and was named Best New Restaurant.